-Analysis: Over the last eleven years the District has implemented a rigorous maintenance program to reduce and prevent future SSO's.
+Analysis: Over the last twelve years the District has implemented a rigorous maintenance program to reduce and prevent future SSO's.
 The implementation of an aggressive cleaning coupled with the Root Foaming Program in 2010, has resulted in a reduction from 55-SSO's in 2008 to zero SSO's in 2020.
-There were four SSO's in 2021.
-This is the seventh consecutive year in the District's history to record single digit numbers, however, the 5 year average is 3.4 SSO's per year.
+There were three SSO's in 2022.
+This is the eighth consecutive year in the District's history to record single digit numbers.
+The 5-year average is 3 SSO's per year.